qw457812/cc-mvp-prompts/cc-prompt.md

             "type": "string",
             "description": "The text to replace it with" },
-          "expected_replacements": {
+          "replace_all": {
-            "type": "number",
+            "type": "boolean",
-            "default": 1,
+            "default": false,
-            "description": "The expected number of replacements to perform.
-Defaults to 1 if not specified."
+            "description": "Replace all occurences of old_string (default false)."
           }
         },
         "required": [